 Criterion Type Available Criterion Operation Criterion Value Criterion will filter to those files with Scan Status Only = is available.
-Successfully Scanned-Files that were successfully scanned in the most recent scan.
+Select one: Successfully Scanned-Files that were successfully scanned in the most recent scan.
 Conversely, this criterion is helpful in determining which files were not scanned in certain situations (for example, if you were forced to stop the scan before it finished or if the Scan Server crashed).
-Skipped Source Matching- The selected scan status.
-File Evidence- Has Source Files that were ignored during source-code matching.
-Source-code snippets that Source Matches Matches match snippets of open-source or third-party files stored in the Code Insight Compliance Library.
+Skipped Source Matching-Files that were ignored during source-code matching.
+The selected scan status.
+File Evidence- Source Matches Has Source Matches Source-code snippets that match snippets of open-source or third-party files stored in the Code Insight Compliance Library.
 Does Not Have Source Matches No evidence of such source- code snippets.
 File Evidence- Search Term Matches Has Search Term Matches The specified search-term string.
 (Search terms, defined in the scan profile, are used to identify open-source or third-party evidence in codebase files.)
-Does Not Have Search Term Matches No evidence of the specified search term.
+Does Not Have Search Term Matches - - No evidence of the specified search term.
 Search Term Select = or Contains.
 Enter the full search-term or a partial search-term string.